DavidTu21/Multilabel_Niftis2Stl/README.md

 ```

 ### Future development
-Output the corresponding .json file with all the coordinates for each label and the bounding box may be helpfful.
+Output the corresponding .json file with all the coordinates for each label and the bounding box may be helpful.